 Above, you can compare the association between students’ blood lead levels and whether they were identified as needing IEP services.
 Use the top menu to see the breakdown by grade or by maximum blood lead levels for students enrolled in kindergarten through eighth grades in Rhode Island public schools.
 Across all grade levels you can see that students with elevated blood lead levels are more likely to receive an IEP.

-When taken as a whole, kindergarten through fifth grade students with an elevated BLL (≥ 5 µg/dL) are XX percentage points more likely to have an IEP than their non-exposed peers (<5 µg/dL).
+When taken as a whole, kindergarten through fifth grade students with an elevated BLL (≥ 5 µg/dL) are four percentage points more likely to have an IEP than their non-exposed peers (<5 µg/dL).